MihirJagtap/Computer-Vision-Apps/Image Mosaicking/README.md

-Challenge 1e:

-For this challenge, I have manually clicked 3 photos to be blended so that a panaroma can be made.
+I have manually clicked 3 photos to be blended so that a panaroma can be made.
 As the images were taken by hand, I tried to go as Professor had instructed about clicking panaromas.